 Accounting Methods: Cash, Accrual, and Hybrid

-Accounting methods are the means of recording when income is received and expenses are paid so that profit can be determined for a specific time period, referred to as the accounting period.
+Accounting methods are the means of recording when income is received and expenses are paid so that profit can be determined for a specific time period, called the accounting period.
 It is the means by which a business can measure its own success and by which the tax authorities can determine taxable income.
-In some cases, tax law restricts the choice of accounting methods and accounting periods for specific business entities.
+Tax law restricts the choice of accounting methods and accounting periods for specific business entities.

 One requirement of any accounting method is that it must accurately reflect income.
-IRC §446(b) gives the IRS broad authority to determine whether the accounting method used by the taxpayer clearly reflects income.
-If not, then the IRS can calculate taxes for a taxpayer under an accounting method that the IRS deems to be more accurate.
+IRC §446(b) gives the IRS broad authority to determine whether the accounting method used clearly reflects income.
+If not, then the IRS may calculate tax liability for a taxpayer under an accounting method the IRS deems more accurate.

 Once an accounting method is chosen, a business can only change it with the consent of the IRS.
 The taxpayer must request the change using Form 3115, Application for Change in Accounting Method during the tax year for which the change will apply.
 However, the IRS will consent automatically for many common accounting changes and extend the deadline for requesting the change to the taxpayer's filing date, including extensions, if the Instructions for Form 3115, Application for Change in Accounting Method are followed.
 However, the IRS will not normally consent to a change in accounting method if it is for the final tax year of the business entity.

-There are 2 primary methods of accounting that differ in when income and expenses are recognized:
+The 2 primary methods of accounting differ in when income and expenses are recognized: